MediBrick/MediBrick/temperature_measurements.md

 <a href="https://www.thinksrs.com/downloads/programs/therm%20calc/ntccalibrator/ntccalculator.html" target="_blank"> <img src="assets/Steinhart.png"  height="300px"></a>

 The equation provides a formula to model the resistance of the thermistor based on 3 calibration values A, B and C. These are manufacturer provided and material constants but they vary for each type of thermistor.
-The equation is an approximation of the semiconductors resistance model.
+The equation is an approximation of the semiconductor resistance model.

 $\frac{1}{T} = A + B ln(R) + C (ln(R))^3$

 To solve the Steinhart-Hart Equation we need to use floats as we have to compute a logarithm.
-We will provide integer result in $100 x  Centigrades$.
+We will provide integer result by multiplying the float with $x 100$.
 On some micro controllers, log and float math takes resources.
 Its better to average and reduce noise on the ADC readings and then applying the floating point math to the data.

 ```
 float lnR = log(float(R_thermistor));                // natural logarithm